aabouzaid/german-nouns-gender-analyzer/README.md

 #####Dict.cc version (About 334,000 words):
-I downloaded data set from dict.cc, but due to its license I can't share the data itself, you can find more information about this data set on following URL: http://www1.dict.cc/translation_file_request.php
+I downloaded data set from dict.cc, but due to its license I can't share the data itself, you can find more information about this data set on following URL:<br>
+  http://www1.dict.cc/translation_file_request.php

 I extracted single nouns only from dictionary using Regex and "grep" command (this one-liner):